opf/openproject/docs/cloud-edition-guide/manage-subscription/README.md

 ### Upgrade or downgrade subscription

 You can **upgrade an existing subscription** at any time.
 Open the [Manage subscription menu](#manage-your-subscription).
-Additional users will be billed on a prorated basis, this means you will only pay the amount of additional users until the end of the current subscription period.
+Additional users will be billed on a prorated basis, this means you will only pay for the additional users for the rest of the current subscription period.

 You can **downgrade a subscription** to the end of a current subscription period.
 This means the downgrade becomes active with the next payment term.